judsonlmoore/judsonlmoore.com/_posts/blog/2020-04-25-i-never-thought-this-would-happen-to-me.markdown

 This article covers some challenging topics.
 By facing them head-on together, I hope that you and I will both be better equipped in the future to respond positively to these events, should we ever experience them first-hand.

-{% cloudinary /assets/images/2020/04/crichton-leprechaun.jpg alt="An amateur sketch of the Crichton Leprechaun reported in Mobile, Alabama in 2006." %}
+{% cloudinary post-image /assets/images/2020/04/crichton-leprechaun.jpg alt="An amateur sketch of the Crichton Leprechaun reported in Mobile, Alabama in 2006." %}

 ## Non-violent crime